-Cherry Limeade Breakfast Bun: Soft lime brioche dough filled with fresh cherries and sugar all rolled together, baked, and topped with a cherry limeade glaze.
+These Cherry Limeade Breakfast Buns are a lime brioche dough filled with fresh cherries and sugar and topped with a cherry limeade glaze.

 My friend and former boss died this week.